Indonesia: Alor + Halmahera + Sumbawa - July 2018

 Impressive currents

 These powerful currents are typical of the Indonesian archipelago.
-Well known divers Komodo, Lombok, Bali and Raja Ampat, they are particularly related to the phenomenon called Indonesian Throughflow or ITF (see this article in English on the BirdsHeadSeascape website → The Indonesian Throughflow: Fitfteenth Thousand Rivers).
+Well known by divers in Komodo, Lombok, Bali and Raja Ampat, they are particularly related to the phenomenon called Indonesian Throughflow or ITF (see this article in English on the BirdsHeadSeascape website → The Indonesian Throughflow: Fitfteenth Thousand Rivers).

 Explosion of life under the surface